KatherineMichel/portfolio/doc/favorite-conference-snapshots.md

 October 6-7, New York, New York

 ![](favorite-conference-photos/pygotham-2017-dinner.jpg)
-My second ever conference, treated to dinner by local attendees who wanted to make new friends and thank us for coming.
+My second ever conference, treated to dinner by local attendees who wanted to make new friends and thank out-of-towners for coming.

 ## DjangoCon US 2017